 Ultimately, to get the best experience, sign up for the combined service.
 Both services offer channels like AMC, CNN, Cartoon Network, and Comedy Central, but one offers NBC while the other provides ESPN, so combining the two gets you the most sports.
 It also means you can stream with three devices simultaneously while only Sling Orange offers that meaning you miss out if you solely stick with Sling Blue.

-- Australia vs Denmark live stream: watch the game for free
+- Chelsea vs Dortmund live stream: Watch the Champions League for free

-- Spain vs Germany live stream: Watch the game for free
+- Eagles vs. Chiefs live stream: Watch the Super Bowl for FREE